chef-boneyard/private-chef-administration/source/administration/org_mapper.rst

 Replace ``ORGNAME`` with the organization, and ``USERNAME`` with the username.

-Remove a User to an Organization's Admins Group
+Remove a User from an Organization's Admins Group
 -----------------------------------------------

 .. code-block:: ruby